AgentMC/Sao20/Translate/En/Part3.md

 "......
 I think, the words of the criminal who killed Yazen...
 I think that's why he could kill him."

-"Words ...... 『Serfs of my territory belong to my territory』...?"
+"Words ...... 『Serfs of private territory belong to the private territory』...?"

 "Yes......
 The reason why the culprit could ignore the Taboo Index was because Yazen-san belonged to the aristocrat’s private territory and was a subject to the decision right of the one..."